DevClate/EntraFIDOFinder/README.md

 # EntraFIDOFinder

 PowerShell Module to find compatible attestation FIDO2 keys for Entra.
+**Database Last Updated:** 2024-09-30

-If you have trouble with the json path, please update to v0.0.5 and it will fix your issue.
+If you have trouble with the json path, please update to v0.0.5+ and it will fix your issue.

 This readme is still in progress, but wanted to give you quick basics for people unfamiliar with PowerShell.